zone117x/node-cryptonote-pool/README.md

         "poolFee": 2 //2% pool fee
     },

-    /* AJAX/EventSource API used for front-end website. */
+    /* AJAX API used for front-end website. */
     "api": {
         "enabled": true,
         "hashrateWindow": 600, //how many second worth of shares used to estimate hash rate